ormu5/serverless-offline-sns/README.md

 This is a fork of https://github.com/mj1618/serverless-offline-sns/issues.
 Please see README there for usage.

 This fork was created in order to make functional SNS/SQS subscriptions when running locally.
-It works for me but welcome any feedback, testing, additional functionality.